Lance-Free/request/README.md

 ### Handling Responses

 The response body is automatically decoded into the desired type.
-If the request fails or the response code indicates an error, an `Error` struct is returned with relevant information.
+If the request fails or the response code indicates an error, an `request.Error` struct is returned with relevant information.

 ### Handling Errors